DISCLAIMER: If you know me personally, but don’t want to know me that personally, do not read this!

 Given the above, and imagining the intense, sweaty, non-stop training lifestyle of a competitive female cyclist, it becomes pretty evident how hair removal might just cause more trouble than pleasure.
 But what about for all us moderately active or straight up couch potato women of the world?

 Athlete or not, boxes get hot and sweaty!
 The groin area is packed with both apocrine and eccrine sweat glands.
 This means that we can get sweaty down there for pretty well any reason.
 I’m sweating my cooch off just writing this blog 😳 !
 Now, remember we said hair removal practices typically cause damage to the skin, increasing risk of infection?
 Well this includes STIs like herpes, warts, or HIV.
 Where nasty little viruses and bacteria have easy access to the body through skin lesions (these may be microscopic btw), risk of infection is always elevated.
 The list of potential health concerns associated with shaving and waxing go on.
 To me, this, + the pain of the process of getting a wax, provides sound reason for leaving my bush in place.
 So why do we young women go for the bare look anyways?
-We sure as hell aren’t doing it for ourselves (ok maybe a few of you truly are).
+We sure as hell aren’t doing it for ourselves (ok maybe you are).

 Thank you society!
 Yet another unhealthy way in which you have interfered with the perceptions of women and beauty.
 I can’t even begin to imagine what persuaded Playboy to move from bush to bare, but it sure has created a generation of young men that see the “bare” vagina as the “norm”.
 To be honest, I just don’t get what the “positives” associated with this imagery of the ideal vagina are.
 Personally, the bare freaks me out.
 The image it generates in my mind, is youth, and I’m not so sure I can (or should) hold on to that title for ever (especially in the bedroom).
 Pubic hair is a natural part of womanhood.
 Heck it’s almost as if our bodies knew a bundle of hair down south would come in handy 😉 … and I’m sure it even tickles his pecker a little, adding to his pleasurable sensations.
 So really society, what is the big problem with hair down there?